 So you’ve finished barbering school!
 Congrats!
 But now that you’ve finished, what is your next step?
 Here are 5 tips to create a barbershop business plan and promote yourself as a barber.

 You can’t grow your business if you don’t know enough about the industry.
-It’s important for you to be ahead of the curve and your customers with regard to hot styles and trends in barbering and men’s grooming.
+It’s important for you to be ahead of the curve with regard to hot styles and trends in barbering and men’s grooming.
 You’ll also want to understand how seasons, holidays, and even overall economics, could impact your business.
 If you want to advertise and promote your services, you need to understand the really big picture of men’s style and fashion.
 Once you understand the market, you can choose when and how to offer discounts and special promotions.
 These discounts and promotions will help you build barber clientele.